-The language of the definition is also intended to integrate the notion of mathematical modelling, which has historically been a cornerstone of the PISA framework for mathematics (e.g. OECD, 2004), into the PISA 2015 definition of mathematical literacy.
+The language of the definition is also intended to integrate the notion of mathematical modelling, which has historically been a cornerstone of the PISA framework for mathematics (OECD, 2004[2]), into the PISA 2012 definition of mathematical literacy.
 As individuals use mathematics and mathematical tools to solve problems in contexts, their work progresses through a series of stages (individually developed later in the document).

-The modelling cycle is a central aspect of the PISA conception of students as active problem solvers; however, it is often not necessary to engage in every stage of the modelling cycle, especially in the context of an assessment (Niss et al., 2007).
+The modelling cycle is a central aspect of the PISA conception of students as active problem solvers; however, it is often not necessary to engage in every stage of the modelling cycle, especially in the context of an assessment (Blum, Galbraith and Niss, 2007, pp. $3-32{[3]}$ ).
 The problem solver frequently carries out some steps of the modelling cycle but not all of them (e.g. when using graphs), or goes around the cycle several times to modify earlier decisions and assumptions.

-The definition also acknowledges that mathematical literacy helps individuals to recognise the role that mathematics plays in the world and in helping them make the kinds of well-founded judgements and decisions required of constructive, engaged and reflective citizens.
+The definition also acknowledges that mathematical literacy helps individuals to recognise the role that mathematics plays in the world and in helping them make the kinds of wellfounded judgements and decisions required of constructive, engaged and reflective citizens.

 Mathematical tools mentioned in the definition refer to a variety of physical and digital equipment, software and calculation devices.
-The 2015 computer-based survey includes an online calculator as part of the computer-based test material provided for some questions.
+The 2015 and 2018 computer-based assessments include an online calculator as part of the test material provided for some questions.